pawamoy/markdown-exec/docs/insiders/index.md

 ## What is Insiders?

-Markdown Exec Insiders is a private fork of Markdown Exec, hosted as a private GitHub repository.
+*Markdown Exec Insiders* is a private fork of *Markdown Exec*, hosted as a private GitHub repository.
 Almost[^1] [all new features][features] are developed as part of this fork, which means that they are immediately available to all eligible sponsors, as they are made collaborators of this